 SSI CCR Extended Range Instructor (Bali) is a great way to meet other divers who share your passion for diving and to make new friends.
 The course is designed to give you the skills and knowledge you need to safely and effectively teach extended range diving.
 You will learn about dive planning, gas management, decompression theory, and much more.
 The course is also a great opportunity to explore the amazing underwater world of Bali.

-SSI CCR Extended Range Instructor (Bali) Topics
+1.1.3.
+Be certified as an SSI Extended Range Instructor

 Task loading and stress related to closed circuit rebreather diving